haihuilab/thepubr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CustomThemePublication is to …
+The goal of CustomThemePublication is to set default theme color... for publication-scale output plot…

 ## Installation